 2 results found

-Olajide K, Munjiza J, Moran P, et al., 2018, Development and Psychometric Properties of the Standardized Assessment of Severity of Personality Disorder (SASPD)., J Pers Disord, Vol: 32, Pages: 44-56
+Olajide K, Crawford M, Munjiza J, et al., 2017, Development and psychometric properties of the Standardized Assessment of Severity of Personality Disorder, Journal of Personality Disorders, Vol: 32, Pages: 44-56, ISSN: 1943-2763

-Olajide K, Tyrer P, Singh SP, et al., 2016, Likelihood and predictors of detention in patients with personality disorder compared with other mental disorders: A retrospective, quantitative study of Mental Health Act assessments, PERSONALITY AND MENTAL HEALTH, Vol: 10, Pages: 191-204, ISSN: 1932-8621
+Olajide K, Tyrer P, Singh SP, et al., 2016, Likelihood and predictors of detention in patients with personality disorder compared with other mental disorders: A retrospective, quantitative study of Mental Health Act assessments., Personality and Mental Health, Vol: 10, Pages: 191-204, ISSN: 1932-863X

 This data is extracted from the Web of Science and reproduced under a licence from Thomson Reuters.
 You may not copy or re-distribute this data in whole or in part without the written consent of the Science business of Thomson Reuters.